agoose77/notes/mechanics/lagrangian.md

 $$
   \ddot{\theta} = \frac{g}{R}\sin{\theta}\,.
 $$
 However, by imposing these constraints at the outset, one cannot then proceed to say anything about the constraining forces.
-In order to do so, one can define the Lagrangian in terms of a constraining potential $V(r)$,
+In order to do so, one can instead define the Lagrangian in terms of a constraining potential $V(r)$,
 $$
   \mathcal{L} = \frac{m(\dot{r}^2+r^2\dot{\theta}^2)}{2}-mgr\cos{\theta}-V(r)\,.
 $$